Azure/azure-sdk-for-node/lib/services/analysisServices/README.md

     }
   };

-  client.servers.create(resourceGroupName, serverName, serverToCreate, options, callback) {
+  client.servers.create(resourceGroupName, serverName, serverToCreate, function (err, result) {
     if (err) {
       console.log(err);
       /*err has reference to the actual request and response, so you can see what was sent and received on the wire.